Naturally Keep Your Cat’s Teeth and Gums Healthy

-Many people don't realize that the offensive breath coming from their cat isn't normal.
+Many people don’t realize that the offensive breath coming from their cat isn’t normal.
 In fact, it could be a sign that there are dental issues brewing.
-Maintaining the health of your cat's teeth and gums are important to his overall health, especially since infections of the mouth can spread to other systems and lead to more serious conditions.
+Maintaining the health of your cat’s teeth and gums are important to their overall health, especially since infections of the mouth can spread to other systems and lead to more serious conditions.

-There are plenty of natural ways to keep your pet's mouth healthy.
-The key, though, is to follow these steps every day, just as you brush your teeth daily to ensure your oral health.
+There are plenty of natural ways to keep your pet’s mouth healthy.
+The key, though, is to follow these steps every day, just as you brush your teeth daily (hopefully) to ensure your oral health.

 The Right Diet

 Nutrition is a key component to keeping your cat healthy, right down to the teeth and gums.
 Raw diets tend to work best because they mimic the natural tearing and pulling action that animals use in the wild in order to rip flesh away from bone, and this stimulates the gums and cleans the teeth.

 Providing raw bones, no matter what type of food you feed, is also a great way to allow your cat to not only clean the teeth but get some natural calcium as well.
 Never cook bones because they’ll become brittle and can cause serious injuries when ingested.
 Stick with chicken necks for cats.
 Kibble won’t keep your cat’s teeth clean.
 The carbohydrates within the kibble will actually do more harm than good, and while many think that the abrasiveness of kibble will clean the mouth, this simply isn’t true.

 Brushing is another key component to naturally maintaining your pet’s oral health.
 Purchase a natural enzymatic toothpaste made specifically for cats.
 These are great because the enzymes will work on breaking down plaque without the need for actual brushing action.